zastrowm/sdk-typescript/.github/agent-sops/task-release-notes.sop.md

 - You SHOULD simplify the example if complexity is causing validation issues
 - You MAY extract a different example from the PR if the current one cannot be validated
 - You MAY seek clarification if you cannot create a valid example
+- You MUST preserve the test file content to include in the GitHub issue comment (Step 6.2)
-- You MUST delete or comment out temporary test files after validation succeeds
+- You MAY delete temporary test files after capturing their content, as the environment is ephemeral

 ### 5. Release Notes Formatting